๐Ÿ“š

 Two-Way Tables

-As you can see below, two-way tables show how the individuals are distributed in the cells relative to other variables.
+We can represent data using a two-way table, which shows how the individuals are distributed in the cells relative to other variables.

 Here is an example of a two-way table: